annepetersen/handbook/pages/training-and-development/external-speaking-request-playbook.md

   - Do you use different formats (images, flow charts, graphics, charts, bullets, etc) to keep attention?

 - Have you planned for the unexpected?
-Ensure your computer is fully charged.
+  - Make sure your computer is fully charged.

-  - Determine if you can log in from your phone if an issue arises with your computer.
+  - Make sure you can log in from your phone in case an issue arises with your computer.
   - Be prepared to dial in as opposed to using computer audio if needed.
-  - If you need notes, have a print out or have them pulled up on your phone so they’re easily accessible.
+  - If you need notes, have a printout or have them pulled up on your phone so they’re easily accessible.

-- Think about your outfit, certain colors and patterns can create a moire effect which can impact people's perception and ability to digest the video.
+- Think about your outfit.
+Certain colors and patterns can create a moire effect which can impact people's perception and ability to digest the video.
 If possible, avoid stripes or busy patterns and stick with solid colors.
 - Be conscious of lighting.
 For optimal lighting and video quality, presenters want to be lit from the front and not the back, so make sure your light (whether artificial or natural) is adjusted accordingly.
 A single light source is ideal.
-- GSA’s Logo Policy does not authorize vendors of any kind to use the GSA Star Mark logo.
+- GSA’s Logo Policy does not allow vendors of any kind to use the GSA Star Mark logo.
 The GSA Advantage, GSA Contract, and GSA Schedule logos are the only logos approved for use by GSA contractors.
 When in doubt, ask the Outreach team!